pbiggar/phc/doc/manual/treetutorial6.rst

 single, expression.
 But we want to replace it by the contents of the specified file!

-Recall from <xref linkend="treetutorial1"> that to turn an expression into a statement, |phc| inserts an :class:`Eval_expr` in the abstract syntax tree.
+Recall from :ref:`treetutorial1` that to turn an expression into a statement, |phc| inserts an :class:`Eval_expr` in the abstract syntax tree.
 Thus, if we want to process ``include`` statements, we could also look at all :class:`Eval_expr` nodes.
 Assuming for the moment we can make that work, does